It is kind of hard to make small incremental changes in your life unless you have a list of top goals in life that you are working towards.

 For example, I’ve been spending way, way, way too much time on my cell phone late at night working on my blog and wasting time.
 It is affecting my sleep which affects my productivity the next day.
 It is funny how such a small thing can have such a large impact on so many other factors in your life.

 I know it sounds like a super simple goal, but I know it is a goal that I’m really going to struggle to accomplish.

 I really encourage you to take some time start your list of life goals.
-When you have top priority goals that you are working to accomplish on a daily basis it changes you at your very core.
+When you have top priority goals that you are working to accomplish on a daily basis it changes you to your very core.
 There is something life-changing about setting daily reminders for yourself and then checking them off your list each day.

 I actually think this is one of the most important details when trying to create great goals in life.
 I can always think of different goals I want to work towards.
 However, I’ve found that if the goals don’t have deep meaning to me, I don’t work as hard to achieve them.

-When I’m planning out my goal list, I do a massive brain-storming session using the following steps:
+When I’m planning out my top goal list, I do a massive brain-storming session using the following steps:

 - I give myself 15 minutes for each section so sometimes this happens over multiple days.